Palace of the Soviets

-Boris Iofan won a series of four architectural competitions held in 1931–1933 marking the beginning of a sharp turn of Soviet architecture from 1920s modernism to the monumental historicism of Stalinist architecture.
-The individuals behind these events and their motives remain a matter of conjecture and debate.
-Recent research supports the hypothesis that Iofan had been the chosen architect from the very start and manipulated the competitions to his own benefit.
+Boris Iofan's victory in a series of four architectural competitions held between 1931 and 1933 signaled a sharp turn in Soviet architecture, from radical modernism to the monumental historicism that would come to characterize Stalinist architecture.
 The definitive design by Iofan, Vladimir Shchuko and Vladimir Helfreich was conceived in 1933–1934 and took its final shape in 1937.
-The staggered stack of ribbed cylinders crowned with a 100 m statue of Vladimir Lenin blended Art Deco and neoclassical influences with contemporary American skyscraper technology.
+The staggered stack of ribbed cylinders crowned with a 100 m statue of Vladimir Lenin blended Art Deco and Neoclassical influences with contemporary American skyscraper technology.

 Work on the site commenced in 1933; the foundation was completed in January 1939.
 The German invasion in June 1941 ended the project.
-Engineers and workers were diverted to defense projects or pressed in the army; the installed structural steel was disassembled in 1942 for fortifications and bridges.
+Engineers and workers were diverted to defense projects or pressed into the army; the installed structural steel was disassembled in 1942 for fortifications and bridges.
 After World War II, Joseph Stalin lost interest in the palace.
 Iofan produced several revised, scaled-down designs but failed to reanimate the project.
 The alternative Palace of the Soviets in Sparrow Hills, which was proposed after Stalin's death, did not proceed beyond the architectural competition stage.